designedmind/2017/multiple-drafts-overview.md

 Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 The materialist worry about the Cartesian Theatre is understandable.
-As I mentioned in the [introduction](introduction.html), to some extent anything which recalls substance dualism becomes implausible by association.
+To some extent anything which recalls substance dualism becomes implausible by association.
 There is also the familiar threat of infinite regress (if explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then we have a problem).
 But as long as any posited inner agent is strictly simpler than the agent which contains it, infinite regress is avoided.
 Indeed Dennett's own theories,